SIPS Music and Arts continue to offer CPD to support school-based workforce in a variety of forms.

 The use of ‘notation’ to record compositions will be modelled using realistic, manageable and inclusive methods, including the use of graphics, dots, sticks and technology.

-SIPS Education Music & Arts Service
+SIPS Music

-Guardian House Cronehills Linkway, West Bromwich, B70 8GS
+SIPS Education Ltd, Guardian House Cronehills Linkway, West Bromwich, B70 8GS